 How to Choose a Railing Type

 If you do a lot of entertaining on your deck, you may want to choose railing with a flat top rail, sometimes called a “party rail,” as it makes the perfect spot to rest a beverage.
-If you enjoy a beautiful view, then minimalistic styles and natural colors that blend with the landscape will be suitable.
+If you enjoy a beautiful view, minimalistic styles and natural colors that blend with the landscape will suit you.
 Nosey neighbors?
 See what’s available that offers more privacy.

 Composite vs. Natural Wood

 While some people strongly prefer the look of natural wood, composite decking materials have come closer than ever to looking like the real thing.
 And they require considerably less maintenance than wood decking.
 If you think sanding, staining, and repainting deck boards is a challenging assignment, railings, balusters, and wood posts are significantly more tedious.